pack, a social group, certainly exist and are the most powerful threat of all. While

 but socially, psychologically and economically, we depend on othersand others depend

-.
+on us.
 We humans areinterdependent.

 needs.
 And, others are dependent on our actions to meet their needs.